-- NOTE: DO NOT OPEN BOTH VALVES AT ONCE.
-Do not open the Gray Waste Tank Drain Valve until the black tank is drained and Black Waste Tank Drain Valve closed to avoid sewage back-up into gray tank.
-Gray water also rinses any black water solids from the sewage drain hose. - 5.
-Open the Gray Waste Tank Drain Valve.
+NOTE: DO NOT OPEN BOTH VALVES AT

+ONCE.
+Do not open the Gray Waste Tank

+Drain valve until the black tank is

+drained and Black Waste Tank Drain

+valve is closed to avoid sewage back-up

+into gray tank.
+Gray water also rinses

+any black water solids from the sewage

+drain hose.

+- 5. Open the Gray Waste Tank Drain valve.
 Be sure there are no sags in the hose to ensure complete drainage.
-Close Gray Waste Tank Drain Valve as soon as tank is empty. - 6.
+Close Gray Waste Tank Drain valve as soon as tank is empty. - 6.
 Add an odor control chemical to the sewage holding tank through the toilet.
-These chemicals are available at most RV supply centers. - 7.
-Rinse sewage drain hose thoroughly with water before stowing. - NOTE: We recommend that you dump all holding tanks before traveling to avoid carrying unnecessary weight.
+These chemicals are available at most RV stores. - 7.
+Rinse sewage drain hose thoroughly with water and stow.

+NOTE: We recommend that you dump all holding tanks before traveling to avoid carrying unnecessary weight.